IlhamFS/market-place-slightly-big-integration/README.md

 ## How To Run
 ### Prerequisites:
 1. PHP >= 7.3.9 Installed (I use PHP 7.3.9 and cannot ensure other version compatibility)
+2. MySql Installed (Mine is Ver 8.0.19).
-2. Make sure to clone this repo and you are in the repo folder (market-place-slightly-big-integration)
+3. Make sure to clone this repo and you are in the repo folder (market-place-slightly-big-integration)

 ### Set Up:
 Database setup.